Training at HT

 DADS (Data Analytics and Decision Sciences)

-HT is part of the joint PhD programme in Data Analytics and Decision Sciences (DADS) with Politecnico di Milano, which stems from the cooperation among three of its departments – Electronics, Information and Bioengineering (DEIB), Management, Economics and Industrial Engineering (DIG) and Mathematics (DMAT) – and HT’s Centre for Analysis, Decisions and Society (CADS).
+HT is part of the joint PhD programme in Data Analytics and Decision Sciences (DADS) with Politecnico di Milano, which stems from the cooperation among three of its departments – Electronics, Information and Bioengineering (DEIB), Management, Economics and Industrial Engineering (DIG) and Mathematics (DMAT) – and Human Technopole’s Health Data Science Centre.

 DADS aims at training highly qualified data analysts and data managers enabling them to carry out research relevant to the health system and healthcare at Universities, clinical research centres, hospitals, health authorities, international institutions, financial institutions, technology companies, regulatory authorities and other public bodies.
 Courses are aimed at building the broad competence and strong interdisciplinary set of skills required for modern data analytics, in addition to focusing on the specific doctoral research project.
 DADS students are required to spend at least one semester in a research institution abroad, taking advantage of (and contributing to) the network of both Politecnico’s and HT’s international collaborations.